JoshuaSmeda/mimecast_log_collector/README.md

 You can use a SIEM product to ingest these events easily.

-## Troubleshoot - contributions welcome!
+## Troubleshooting - contributions welcome!

 SSL / connectivity to API issues: https://stackoverflow.com/questions/56858075/pulling-mimecast-logs-with-python